Joseph Pulitzer: Early career in St. Louis

 Pulitzer spent his free time at the St. Louis Mercantile Library on the corner of Fifth and Locust, studying English and reading voraciously.
 He made a life-long friend there in the librarian Udo Brachvogel.
 He often played in the library's chess room, where Carl Schurz noticed his aggressive style.
 Pulitzer greatly admired the German-born Schurz, an emblem of the success attainable by a foreign-born citizen through his own energies and skills.
 In 1868, Pulitzer was admitted to the bar, but his broken English and odd appearance kept clients away.
 He struggled with the execution of minor papers and the collecting of debts.
 That year, when the Westliche Post needed a reporter, he was offered the job.

-Soon after, he and several dozen men each paid a fast-talking promoter five dollars after being promised good-paying jobs on a Louisiana sugar plantation.
+Soon after, Pulitzer and several dozen men each paid a fast-talking promoter five dollars after being promised good-paying jobs on a Louisiana sugar plantation.
 They boarded a steamboat, which took them downriver thirty miles south of the city, where the crew forced them off.
 When the boat churned away, the men concluded the promised plantation jobs had been a ruse.
 They walked back to the city, where Pulitzer wrote an account of the fraud and was pleased when it was accepted by the Westliche Post, edited by Emil Preetorius and Carl Schurz, evidently his first published news story.
 On March 6, 1867, Pulitzer became a naturalized American citizen.